Kayto/ezPLA-PCB/README.md

 * JP3 - close

 ### CASRAM delay
-The [ezContents](https://ezcontents.org/troubleshooting-c64-pla-chip-replacement) blog provides a fantastic wrtite up on the CASRAM delay.
+The [ezContents](https://ezcontents.org/troubleshooting-c64-pla-chip-replacement) blog provides a fantastic write up on the CASRAM delay.

 The propagation delays of original PLAs are of the order of 25 ns ± 5 ns.